 Want to take a trip back in time?
 Just look for a simple brown and yellow sign.
 These signs mark the location of Wisconsin’s officially designated Rustic Roads, historic routes that showcase some of the state’s most beautiful rural scenery.
 As Wisconsin’s trees come alive with fall color, it’s a great time to explore one of these roads less traveled.

-Here are four great routes for fall color:
+Here are a few great routes for fall color:

-Rustic Road 60: County K, between County N and County M
+Rustic Road 60: County Highway K, between County Highway N and County Highway M

 Length: 11.7 miles